Configure a Service or Application for High Availability

-You can configure a service or application for high availability by running a wizard that creates the appropriate settings in a failover cluster.
-For information about the services and applications that you can configure in a failover cluster, see:
+In a failover cluster, you can configure a service or application for high availability by running a wizard that creates the appropriate settings.
+For a list of the services and applications that you can select in the wizard and a description of the three generic options in the wizard (Generic Application, Generic Script, or Generic Service), see Using Generic Services and Applications in a Failover Cluster (http://go.microsoft.com/fwlink/?LinkId=129392).

 Membership in the local Administrators group, or equivalent, is the minimum required to complete this procedure.
 In addition, if your account is not a Domain Admins account, either the account or the group that the account is a member of must be delegated the Create Computer Objects permission in the domain.
 Review details about using the appropriate accounts and group memberships at Local and Domain Default Groups (http://go.microsoft.com/fwlink/?LinkId=83477).